 The state announced Crisis

 Standards of Care for all Idaho

 hospitals because of COVID-19's

 impact.
-The local hospital and

-regional hospital are both critically

-impacted.
+Most local hospitals in the

+region are reporting full capacity

+and departments are on divert,

+especially critical care.

 Jerome County's average new case rate and positivity rate are in the critical risk level.
-SCPHD is monitoring cases in local schools.
+SCPHD is monitoring cases in a long-term care facility and local schools.
 Case investigations are impacted by the recent surge in cases.